gosling-lang/gos/README.md

 git push --follow-tags
 ```

-## Design & Implemenation
+## Design & Implementation

 gos is inspired by and borrows heavily from [Altair] both in project philosophy
 and implementation.
 The internal Python API is auto-generated from the
 [Gosling] specification using code adapted directly from Altair to generate
 [Vega-Lite] bindings.
-This design choice gaurentees that visualizations are
+This design choice guarantees that visualizations are
 type-checked in complete concordance with the [Gosling] specification, and that
-the Python API remains consitent with the evolving schema over time.
+the Python API remains consistent with the evolving schema over time.
 Special thanks to
 [Jake Vanderplas](https://github.com/jakevdp) and others on
 [`schemapi`](https://github.com/altair-viz/altair/tree/master/tools/schemapi).